 Listen To Article

-In addition, since Homosexuality does not result in procreation, its unnatural, deviant and without precedent in nature.
+The other agument made in support of the idea that Homosexuality did not exist in Africa before Colonialism is that since Homosexuality does not lead to procreation, its unnatural, deviant and without precedent in nature.

 Homosexuality In Africa Before Colonialism

 The following are examples of Homosexuality in Africa before Colonialism: